brianberns/CFR-Explained/Readme.md

 ## Regret

 "Regret" is really a very confusing term, and "counterfactual regret" even more so.
 In CFR, we're actually trying to choose the actions that have the *highest* regret, meaning that we most regret not choosing them in the past.
 (Like I said, confusing.)
 An action's regret might be positive (good) or negative (bad).
 I think it's much easier to conceptualize this as choosing actions that have the highest value, or utility, or advantage instead.
 In CFR, all of these terms mean roughly the same thing as regret.

 For example, in Kuhn Poker, a player holding the Jack should never call a bet (info sets `Jb` and `Jcb`), because the opponent is guaranteed to win.
 The regret of calling in this situation is -2, because the player loses two points.
 (One for calling, and one for the ante.)

 ## Information sets

 An information set ("info set") contains all of the active player's information about the state of the game at a given decision point.
-For example, in Kuhn Poker, info set `Qcb` describes the situation where Player 1 has a Queen (`Q`) and checked (`c`) as the first action, then Player 2 bet (`b`).
+For example, in Kuhn Poker, info set `Qcb` describes the situation where Player 1 has the Queen (`Q`) and checked (`c`) as the first action, then Player 2 bet (`b`).
 Player 1 now has the option of calling or folding, but does not know whether Player 2 has the Jack or the King.
 There are 12 such info sets in Kuhn Poker:

 | Player 1's turn | Player 2's turn |
 | --------------- |---------------- |